oracle-livelabs/developer/java-management/sandbox-labs/introduction/introduction.md

     * Download and install Oracle Java versions
     * Remove reported Oracle Java versions
     * Configure JDK post installation actions
+    * Apply the Deployment Rule Set (DRS) to your Managed Instances

 ## About this Workshop

  This workshop will walk you through the process of setting up and using Java Management Service (JMS) on Oracle Cloud Infrastructure (OCI).

  The first step is to create a fleet, which is the primary collection that you work with when using JMS.
 A fleet consists of Managed Instances that share rules and policies.
 You will then learn the process of deploying the JMS Plug-in on a host machine to monitor and view Java applications inside a fleet.
-A host that contain deployed JMS plug-ins is a Managed Instance.
+A host that contains deployed JMS plug-ins is a Managed Instance.

  Next, you will proceed to use the advanced features available in JMS:
  - Run Advanced Usage Tracking to to analyze the usage and deployment of Java services in the application servers, such as WebLogic.
  - Run Advanced Usage Tracking to identify and report potential vulnerabilities (CVE) associated with 3rd party Java libraries used by applications.
  - Perform a crypto event analysis to access the impact of Oracle JRE and JDK Cryptographic roadmap changes on the applications running in your fleet.
+ - Run the Java Migration Analysis on a Java application to evaluate the effort and feasibility of migrating the application to newer JDK versions.
+ - Run the Performance Analysis on a Java application to optimize Java workload performance with JVM tuning recommendations.
+ - Utilize the Lifecycle Management (LCM) operation to upload a Deployment Rule Set (DRS) Jar file, then apply the uploaded DRS to the Managed Instances in the fleet.
  - Run the JDK Flight Recorder (JFR) on a Java application which is running on the fleet to gather application insights.
- - Run the Performance Analysis on a Java application to optimize Java workload performance with JVM tuning recommendations.
- - Run the Java Migration Analysis on a Java application to evaluate the effort and feasibility of migrating the application to newer JDK versions.
  - Use the Lifecycle Management (LCM) operation to remove a Java runtime.
  - Use the Lifecycle Management (LCM) operation to install a Java runtime and run the post Java installation actions.